menu

 Demographics

-Mathias is a somewhat ethnically-diverse town.
 The people who call Mathias home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mathias residents report their race to be White.
-Mathias also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.21% of the town’s residents.
-Important ancestries of people in Mathias include German, English, Italian, Irish, and Welsh.
+The greatest number of Mathias residents report their race to be White, followed by Asian.
+Important ancestries of people in Mathias include German, English, Irish, Italian, and Welsh.

 The most common language spoken in Mathias is English.
 Other important languages spoken here include African languages and Other Asian languages.